async-library/react-async/README.md

 > This package requires `react` as a peer dependency.
 Please make sure to install that as well.
 > If you want to use the `useAsync` hook, you'll need `react@16.8.0` or later.

+### Upgrading

+#### Upgrade to v6

+- `<Async.Pending>` was renamed to `<Async.Initial>`.
+- Don't forget to deal with any custom instances of `<Async>` when upgrading.

+#### Upgrade to v4

+- `deferFn` now receives an `args` array as the first argument, instead of arguments to `run` being spread at the front of the arguments list.
+This enables better interop with TypeScript.
+You can use destructuring to keep using your existing variables.
+- The shorthand version of `useAsync` now takes the `options` object as optional second argument.
+This used to be `initialValue`, but was undocumented and inflexible.

 ## Usage